circlefin/stablecoin-evm/doc/tokendesign.md

 ## Issuing and Destroying tokens
 The Fiat Token allows multiple entities to create and destroy tokens.
-These entities will have to be members of CENTRE, and will be vetted by CENTRE before they are allowed to create new tokens.
-CENTRE will not mint any tokens itself, it will approve members to mint and burn tokens.
+These entities will have to be members of FutureCarbonCredit LLC {FCC LLC}, and will be vetted by Sky Solutions before they are allowed to create new tokens.
+Sky Solutions, the partner of FutureCarbonCredit LLC, will not mint any tokens itself, it will approve members to mint and burn tokens to be part of FCC LLC's network of minters.

-Each `minter` has a `mintingAllowance`, which CENTRE configures.
+Each `minter` has a `mintingAllowance`, which FCC LLC configures.
 The `mintingAllowance` is how many tokens that minter may issue, and as a `minter` issues tokens, its `mintingAllowance` declines.
-CENTRE will periodically reset the `mintingAllowance` as long as a `minter` remains in good standing with CENTRE and maintains adequate reserves for the tokens it has issued.
+FCC LLC will periodically reset the `mintingAllowance` as long as a `minter` remains in good standing with SS/FCC LLC and maintains adequate reserves for the tokens it has issued.
 The `mintingAllowance` is to limit the damage if any particular `minter` is compromised.

 ### Adding Minters
-CENTRE adds minters via the `configureMinter` method.
+FCC LLC adds minters via the `configureMinter` method as admin.
 When a minter is configured a `mintingAllowance` is specified, which is the number of tokens that address is allowed to mint.
 As a `minter` mints tokens, the `mintingAllowance` will decline.

 - Only the `masterMinter` role may call configureMinter.